elven-js/elvenjs-website/src/docs/getting-started.md

 In the end, the Elven.js library is a simple browser-based JS script.
 You can copy it from the repository and use it as a local JavaScript file or import it directly from the CDN.

 The script is a wrapper for erdjs SDK, an official JavaScript SDK for usage in the Nodejs ecosystem.
-It can also be used in the browser but requires additional build steps and configuration, and the file itself will be huge.
+Erdjs can also be used in the browser but requires additional build steps and configuration, and the file itself will be huge.
 This is why Elven.js exists.

 Elven.js imports only crucial parts of the erdjs libraries.
 It will include the most used parts of the erdjs, which are essential for the browsers.
-All other functionality will be split into separate scripts, and it will be shipped as an optional script.
+All other functionality will be split into separate scripts, and it will be shipped as optional scripts in the future.

 Internally Elven.js uses Typescript, but finally, it is a standard minified JavaScript file.
 It can be used in static websites and frameworks like React, SolidJS, or Vue.
 It is worth mentioning that there are official tools for React already, so it will probably be a better choice to check them.
 You could also check the [Elrond NextJs dApp template](https://github.com/ElrondDevGuild/nextjs-dapp-template).